cycscarlos/cycscarlos/README.md

             on a new and exciting career as a web software developer; design, and developing websites, backend systems, and small and specific apps.
-            In that way, this awesome roundtrip also brings me up to gives advocate technical tips to the spanish developer communities via social media networks, and I am enjoying it a lot!
+            In that way, this awesome roundtrip also brings me up to gives advocate technical tips to the Spanish developer communities via social media networks, and I am enjoying it a lot!
 </p>